-Credit card jargon can sometimes be confusing, but when it comes to some terms, like fixed and variable APR, it’s really important to know what these terms mean.
-That’s because the difference between the two may end up saving you money.
-So let's dive right in and unpack all of this with some commonly asked APR questions.
+Credit card jargon can be confusing, but when it comes to some concepts – such as, “Are credit cards fixed or variable rate?” – it’s important to understand the ins and outs.
+In this case, that’s because the difference between variable and fixed rates may end up saving (or costing!) you money.
+So let’s dive right in and unpack all of this with some commonly asked APR questions.

 What is a fixed-rate credit card?